AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/assign-users.md

 uid: assign-users
 ---

-# Add and assign users to a group
+# Step 2C: Add Users to a Group

 Assign users to groups to control what actions they can take in Data Hub.